tantheta01/Plagiarism-Detection/README.md

 - SignUp -> Returns the username and email of the user
 - ChangePassword -> Takes the old password, new password of the user (Authentication is done using Token).
 If the old password matches the user's password, the password is updated
 - File Upload -> Takes the File to be uploaded and the token for getting the user and authentication.
 Every File is linked to a user object and to facilitate organization and showing previous results(something we plan to do) the file is saved at /media/username/filename.
 The response is the contents of the same file at the moment and shall be changed to the results once we implement core logic.

 ## Technologies and Frameworks used
 The frontend is implemented in Angular and backend with Django framework and Django REST framework.

-## Project Setup

-- Clone this github repository on your local machine using `git clone https://github.com/tantheta01/Plagiarism-Detection`
-- cd into the repository and then in the backend folder, `PYTORCH` and run the following command

-  `python3 manage.py runserver`

-  This will set up the backend environment on your local machine.
-- To run the frontend locally, first cd out of the backend folder and then cd into the frontend folder i.e. `FrontEnd/sim-check`
-  - `npm install`
-  - `ng serve --open`
-- The local host server will open after compilation.

-## Functionality and Usage
-- Click on the “Let’s get started!” button on the introduction page.
-- You will be routed to the Login Page.
-- If you have an account already, type your login credentials.
-If not, click on  “Don’t have an account?” and register by typing your name, email, username and password.
-Confirm your password.
-After successful registration, you will be directed to the login page.
-Enter your login credentials and hit the “Login” button.
-- After successful registration, you will be routed to the main page.
-The main page features your profile details and has a button for file upload, which leads you to the File Upload Page, a button to View your previous results and one for editing your profile.
-- On clicking the “File Upload” button you’ll be directed to a page for uploading your file(s).
-After successfully uploading your file(s) (this may take a little time if your file size is big enough), you’ll have to click on the “View Results'' button, to view results in the form of various graphs and visualizations.
-- There’ll be a button on the “View Result” page that directs you to the main home page.

 ## Project Plan Ahead